Bali Travel Tips

 4. The Gili Islands

 The Gili Islands are east of Bali (a 1-2 hour boat ride) and are stunning islands for snorkeling, relaxing and swimming in blue tropical waters.
 I have been to Gili Meno (and enjoyed snorkeling with the turtles there) but after Covid, there are only 2 restaurants open on the whole island.
-So, I would recommend looking on Airbnb.com or Booking.com for places to stay on Gili Air instead.
+So, I might recommend looking on Airbnb.com or Booking.com for places to stay on Gili Air.
 Gili Air has some great restaurants (like Rowies Restaurant) and is a little more active.
 I've also stayed at Kuno villas on Gili Tarwangan, which is a stunning place to stay.

 If you are heading the the Gili's you will need to get a negative covid test within 24 hours of departure.
 You can get it at the harbor (arrive 45 min early) or at a hospital (for around 200,000 IDR).
 I recommend buying your boat tickets with this boat (it is the biggest, safest and fastest boat): https://ekajayafastboat.com/